MoinDalvs/Neural_Networks_From_Scratch/README.md

 #### **`Hidden layers:-`** It is the set of neurons where all the computations are performed on the input data.
 There can be any number of hidden layers in a neural network.
 The simplest network consists of a single hidden layer.

 This is the layer where complex computations happen.
 The more your model has hidden layers, the more complex the model will be.
 This is kind of like a black box of the neural network where the model learns complex relations present in the data.

+#### Backpropoation:
+It is the process of updating and finding the optimal values of weights or ceofficients which helps the model to minimize the error (loss function).
+The weights are updated with the help of optimizers we talked about in [Gradient Descent article](https://github.com/MoinDalvs/Gradient_Descent_For_beginners/blob/main/README.md).
+The weights of the network connections are repeatedly adjusted to minimize the difference between tha actual and the observed values.
+It aims to minimize the cost function by adjusting the network weights and biases.
+The cost funciton gradient determine the level of adjustment with respect to parameters like activation funciton , weights, biases etc.

 #### **`Output Layer:-`** From the diagram given above ther is only on node in the ouput layer, but don't think that is always like that in every neural network model.
 The number of nodes in the output layer completely depends upon the problem that we have taken.
 If we have a binary classification problem then the output node is going to be 1 but in the case of multi-class classification, the output nodes can be more than 1.